aclegere/practicelandingpage/readme.md

 This is a landing page that I use to practice html/css.
+Not mobile friendly.